raspberrypilearning/pixel-art-unplugged/en/step_2.md

 ## Pixels

+QUESTION - feels too "wordy" should I reduce the number of words?

 Computer screens are divided up into a grid of very small dots called pixels (picture elements).
 In a black and white picture, each pixel is either black or white.
 In a colour picture, each pixel is a single colour.
 These images show how pixels make images.

 ![pixel art version of a planet](images/planet.png)